Birth Injury Prevention

 5. Properly caring for babies in the NICU

 Babies who are premature, have sustained birth injuries, or have other health issues will typically spend time in the neonatal intensive care unit (NICU).
 NICU babies are fragile, so it is very important that they receive the best possible care.
-Unfortunately, medical professionals sometimes make mistakes in the NICU, which can have serious consequences.
-Among others, these mistakes include:
+Medical mistakes in the NICU can have serious consequences.
+Examples of mistakes may include:

 Birth injury prevention and medical malpractice